Etherow Country Park

 Etherow Country Park is in Compstall, a village between Marple Bridge and Romiley, in the Metropolitan Borough of Stockport, Greater Manchester, England.
-It is a Local Nature Reserve and the starting point of the Goyt Way.
+It is a local nature reserve (LNR) and the starting point of the Goyt Way.

 Description

 Etherow was one of England's first country parks.
-Originally it was an industrial area incorporating a mine, a mill and a mill pond.
+Originally it was an industrial area incorporating a mine, a watermill and a mill pond.
 The River Etherow flows through the park and is the source for the mill pond.
 With the decline of industry, the mill pond and park have become a nature reserve and a place for people to spend time walking and taking in the peaceful surroundings.